Retirement Savings Plans: Limits and OptionsAug 23, 2021

 You can have a regular 401(k) if you have employees, or if it is just you in the business, you can have a solo 401(k).
 To find a provider to help open a 401(k) plan visit these articles:

 Employer contributions for employees: The employer decides how much to contribute to employee accounts.
 For example, and employer may match 6% of the employee salary as long as the employee is putting in at least that much as well.
-The total contributions for employee plus employer cannot exceed $61,000 in 2022 or $67,500 if the employee is age 50 or older.
+The total contributions for employee plus employer cannot exceed $66,000 in 2023.
 Contributions also cannot exceed the employees total salary, meaning if an employee earns $40,000, then that is the maximum that can be contributed.

 Employer contributions for owners: Owners can make an employee and an employer contribution.
 On the employer side, the owner can contribute up to 25% of employee pay from the employers own funds.
 The contributions are different based on your business type: